-16Another likely reason for the larger standard errors for the related-industries coefficients than for the unrelated-industries coefficients is that τ can be strictly positive in both settings.
-In unrelated industries, $\tau > 0$ unambiguously implies that net synergies S < 0.
-In related industries, S can be positive or negative depending on whether τ is less than or greater than $\lambda^{1B} \Delta V_B \frac{\partial \alpha_1}{\partial m{1A}}$, which is unobserved.
-This means that the related-industries coefficients are estimated with more noise change in monitoring at firm B to vary with Hameed et al.'s (2015) indicator for whether her pair of firms A and B are informationally related.
+As an alternative to using industry measures of relatedness, we next allow the common director's change in monitoring at firm B to vary with Hameed et al.'s (2015) indicator for whether her particular pair of firms A and B are informationally related.
 The results, reported in column 8, strongly support Proposition 1(i).
 When firms A and B are informationally related and so are conjectured to give rise to positive monitoring synergies, the likelihood that the common director meets the 75% attendance standard at firm B improves by 0.65 percentage points on average (p = 0.003) when she gets busier at firm A. When the two firms are informationally unrelated, and so are conjectured to give rise to negative monitoring synergies, the likelihood that the common director meets the 75% standard at firm B falls by 0.86 percentage points (p = 0.008).
-The two effects are highly statistically significantly different from each other (p < 0.001).17
+The two effects are highly statistically significantly different from each other (p < 0.001).21

 In summary, the findings in Table 3 show that common directors, when they get busier at firm A, reduce monitoring effort at firm B if the firms operate in unrelated industries or are informationally unrelated, and increase monitoring effort at firm B if the firms operate in related industries or are informationally related.
-These patterns are consistent with Proposition 1(i) to the extent that we believe that these proxies capture the sign of cross-firm monitoring synergies.
+These patterns are consistent with Proposition 1(i) to the extent that we believe that our proxies capture the sign of cross-firm monitoring synergies.
 Unconditionally, we find a reduction in effort at firm B, suggesting that negative synergies predominate in our sample.
 The fact that both types of monitoring synergies apparently co-exist in the data suggests that busy directors need not be either uniformly harmful or uniformly beneficial to shareholders' interests.